amplitude/amplitude-docs/content/collections/advanced-techniques/cumulative-exposure-change-slope.md

 What are some other things we can say about this graph?

 * It’s cumulative, which means the **y-axis will not decrease**.
 The slope of the line is the number of **new** users exposed to your experiment every day.
 The line may slow down, or even stop growing completely.
 But you won’t see a cumulative exposures graph where the line peaks and then drops.
 * There’s a dotted line at the end, which means there is **incomplete data** for those dates.
-[See this Help Center article](https://help.amplitude.com/hc/en-us/articles/360043977571) for more information.
+[See this article](https://help.amplitude.com/hc/en-us/articles/360043977571) for more information.
 * The two lines do not track each other perfectly.
 That’s because each line represents a **unique variant**, and exposures can differ slightly between variants, even when they’re set to receive the same amount of traffic.
 * Both variants are on a steady growth path.
 This means there is **no seasonality**.
 If, for example, users were more likely to engage with your product (and therefore more likely to be exposed to an experiment) on weekdays, you’d see this in the chart: on weekends, the y-axis value would increase more slowly.